 By making your own HGMF, you get that chance.

-With the Homemade Goat Milk Formula Recipe, there is an emphasis on both MUFA’s from High-Oleic Sunflower oil (BONUS: even higher MUFA’s than olive oil) and an emphasis on SFA from grass-fed Goat Milk Ghee which contains the nutritional powerhouse conjugated linoleic acid.
+With the Homemade Goat Milk Formula Recipe, there is an emphasis on both MUFA’s from Extra Virgin Olive Oil and an emphasis on SFA from grass-fed Goat Milk Ghee which contains the nutritional powerhouse conjugated linoleic acid.
 However, the essential fatty acid is not left out because we include a small amount of Grapeseed Oil which contains a high concentration of Linoleic Acid without overemphasizing the overall PUFA content.

 Optimized Fatty Acid Content = Emphasized MUFA and SFA and minimized (but enough) PUFA’s.